jabranr/covidonation/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/446db57e-b7d0-47bf-bdeb-b907aa1f17c5/deploy-status)](https://app.netlify.com/sites/covidonation/deploys)

-Nightly builds are available at following URL:
+Nightly builds are available at the following URL:

 https://staging-covidonation.netlify.com

-See details of our [next milestone](https://github.com/jabranr/covidonation/milestones) to contribute into the on-going development.
+See details of our [next milestone](https://github.com/jabranr/covidonation/milestones) to contribute to the on-going development.

 ## Releases

 `master` is the production branch.
 Production releases are batched and based on milestones.
-See details of our [next milestone](https://github.com/jabranr/covidonation/milestones) to contribute into the next release.
+See details of our [next milestone](https://github.com/jabranr/covidonation/milestones) to contribute to the next release.

 ## How to contribute